Animiiexe/playplex/README.md

 - Responsive design for desktop and mobile

 ## Installation
-To get started with the Gaming Portal App, follow these steps:
+To get started with the Playplex.io , follow these steps:

 1. Clone the repository:
     ```sh